 The 2012 Plan provides for the award of restricted stock or restricted stock units.
-Restricted stock awards are share settled awards and restrictions lapse ratably over the vesting period, which is generally a five-year period, beginning on the first anniversary of the grant date, subject to the employee's continuing service to the Company.
-For directors, restricted stock awards generally vest in full on the first anniversary of the grant date.
+Restricted stock awards are share settled and restrictions lapse ratably over the vesting period, which is generally a five-year period, beginning on the first anniversary of the grant date, subject to the employee's continuing service to the Company.
+For directors, restrictions generally lapse in full on the first anniversary of the grant date.